dzenilee/presidential/README.md

 * The election’s approaching!
 * Compare candidate speeches in the primary debates of 2015-2016
 * See how much of an outlier Trump was
-* Possibly predict the nominees for 2020
+* A future application: predict the nominees for 2020

 ## Data source & preprocessing